No matter what you are looking for, we have a tutorial and how-tos to help you.

 Instead of making your changes directly on your

-master branch, it’s advised that you create small incremental changes via seperate branches.
+master branch, it’s advised that you create small incremental changes via separate branches.

 Create a new branch via: